DESCRIPTION

-Methylene blue stain is a general biological stain.
-This methylene blue stain is a 1% aqueous solution, and can be substituted for Janus Green B stain or Carmine stain.
+Methylene blue solution is a general biological stain with a deep blue color.
+This methylene blue stain is a 1% aqueous solution that can be substituted for Janus Green B stain or Carmine stain; it's designed for the assessment of RNA and DNA immobilized on hybridization membranes.

 What does methylene blue stain?

-Use methylene blue to make a smear of cheek cells, or as an optional material in this mold observation science project!
-You can also check out our Microscope Slide Stains article to learn more about various stains.
+Use methylene blue staining to make a smear of cheek cells on a glass slide, to closely study blood cells, or as an optional material in this mold observation science project!
+There are a number of staining procedures, and you can check out our Microscope Slide Stains article to learn more about the variety of stains you can use.

 Take a look at the table below to discover the methylene blue formula, form, shelf life, and more!